skookumer/EmpireOfDirt/project04/README.md

 ### Struggles
 1. We were struggling to identifying our starting point for graph traversal.
 2. Transitioning the logic from graphs to sequences(contigs).
 3. It was also hard for us to come up with a more appropriate stopping condition (syntatically) for looping until all the edges are consumed.
+4. Even with just 10,000 sequences of data, the algorithm is taking over an hour to run on my decent laptop (AMD 7840HS; 64gb ram).
+So perhaps there is an issue somewhere in the code that we didn't address.

 ### Reflections